 Learn more about breast cancer in men.

-Longer-term data are limited to study survival in BRCA1/2 carriers diagnosed with ovarian cancer.
+Long-term data on survival in BRCA1/2 carriers diagnosed with ovarian cancer are limited.
 One study found that 10 years after diagnosis, overall survival for BRCA1/2 carriers was about the same as for non-carriers .

 BRCA1/2 carriers can reduce their risk of both ovarian and breast cancer by having prophylactic oophorectomy (surgical removal of the ovaries) .